m-ahlstrom/yelp-camp-europe/README.md

 ## THIS README IS A DRAFT

 Yelp Camp Europe is a web application built with Node.js, Express.js and MongoDB.
 This project is currently in development.
 Everything is functional: the basics of the authentication system, campground creation, reviews.
 What it needs is a little polishing, adding extra features.
-And deploying to Vercel.
-It was previously deployed to Render.
+Deployed to Vercel, [check it out in action](https://yelp-camp-europe.vercel.app)

 The code in this project is based on the [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/) course by Colt Steele from Udemy.